-The Funds' Adviser has claimed an exclusion from the definition of commodity pool operator ("CPO") pursuant to CFTC Rule 4.5 (the "exclusion") with respect to its operation of each Fund.
-Accordingly, the Adviser, with respect to the Funds, is not subject to registration or regulation as a CPO under the CEA.
-To remain eligible for the exclusion, each of the Funds will be limited in its ability to use certain financial instruments, including futures and options on futures and certain swaps transactions ("commodity interests").
-In the event that a Fund's investments in commodity interests are not within the thresholds set forth in the exclusion, the Adviser may be required to register as a CPO and/or "commodity trading advisor" with the CFTC with respect to that Fund.
-The Adviser's eligibility to claim the exclusion with respect to a Fund will be based upon, among other things, the level and scope of a Fund's investment in commodity interests, the purposes of such investments and the manner in which the Fund holds out its use of commodity interests.
-Each Fund's ability to invest in commodity interests is limited by the Adviser's intention to operate the Fund in a manner that would permit the Adviser to continue to claim the exclusion under Rule 4.5, which may adversely affect such Fund's total return.
-In the event the Adviser becomes unable to rely on the exclusion in Rule 4.5 and is required to register with the CFTC as a CPO with respect to a Fund, such Fund's expenses may increase, adversely affecting that Fund's total return.
+The Fund's adviser has claimed an exclusion from the definition of a "commodity pool operator" ("CPO") pursuant to CFTC Rule 4.5 (the "exclusion") with respect to its operation of the Fund.
+Accordingly, the adviser with respect to the Fund is not subject to registration or regulation as a CPO under the CEA.
+To remain eligible for the exclusion, the Fund will be limited in its ability to use certain financial instruments, including futures and options on futures and certain swaps transactions ("commodity interests").
+In the event that the Fund's investments in commodity interests are not within the thresholds set forth in the exclusion, the adviser may be required to register as a CPO and/or as a "commodity trading advisor" with the CFTC with respect to the Fund.
+The adviser's eligibility to claim the exclusion with respect to the Fund will be based upon, among other things, the level and scope of the Fund's investment in commodity interests, the purposes of such investments and the manner in which the Fund holds out its use of commodity interests.
+The Fund's ability to invest in commodity interests is limited by the adviser's intention to operate the Fund in a manner that would permit the adviser to continue to claim the exclusion under Rule 4.5, which may adversely affect the Fund's total return.
+In the event the adviser becomes unable to rely on the exclusion in Rule 4.5 and is required to register with the CFTC as a CPO with respect to the Fund, the Fund's expenses may increase, adversely affecting the Fund's total return.